-Through the course of the next few weeks I was exposed to the contaminated river water.
-It would splash on our supplies, and on us, as we boated back and forth from our home to the nearest little town where we obtained fresh water, fuel and supplies.
+Through the course of the next few weeks, I was exposed to contaminated river water.
+It would splash on our supplies, and on us, as we boated back and forth from our home to the nearest little town where we obtained fresh water, fuel, and supplies.

-Eventually, the flood water subsided and we were all able to return home.
-Once the mess and damage from the flood waters were repaired and cleaned up we resumed our lives as before.
-However….
-I was not feeling well.
-I noticed that I actually felt worse when I ate a meal, I had no energy and felt weak, tired and totally drained.
-I went to my family physician who performed a physical and blood tests that all came back normal.
-He referred me to a GI doctor, who once again did a series of test.
-All test came back normal, but I kept feeling worse and started losing weight.
+Eventually, the floodwater subsided and we were all able to return home.
+Once the mess and damage from the floodwaters were repaired and cleaned up we resumed our lives as before.
+However, I was not feeling well.
+I noticed that I actually felt worse when I ate a meal, I had no energy and felt weak, tired, and totally drained.
+I went to my family physician who performed physical and blood tests which all came back normal.
+He referred me to a GI doctor, who once again did a series of tests.
+All my test results came back normal, but I kept feeling worse and started losing weight.
 I was then referred out of town to a major medical center.
 There, I saw two doctors, underwent more tests but received no answers.
-In fact… I was told “It’s all in your head.
+In fact, I was told “It’s all in your head.
 You will just have to go home and live with it.”
-I was given prescriptions for pain pills and sleeping pills.
-I went home thinking that this will be my life from now on.
-I continued to lose weight and my weight dropped to 103 lbs.
+I was given prescriptions for pain pills and sleeping pills and I went home thinking that this would be my life from now on.
+However, I continued to lose more and more weight and over time, my weight dropped to 103 lbs.
 I just KNEW something was wrong.
-My Dad took some vacation time and took me to the Mayo Clinic.
-Long story short – I had a microscopic parasite called Giardia lamblia and I was greatly infected.
-By this time I had these critters inside me for nearly a year and I was their host.
-I was literally being eaten alive!!!
-It took several rounds of medication and years for me to finally feel ‘normal’ again, however having said that… my ‘normal’ will never be the same.

-Since having these parasites I have been unable to tolerate gluten, and have developed food allergies/intolerance to corn, onions, garlic, kiwi, bananas, peanuts, milk products, soy and all preservatives.
-If I eat any of these foods I feel like I have the flu and will get an excruciating migraine.
+Since having these parasites I have been unable to tolerate gluten, and have developed food allergies/intolerance to corn, onions, garlic, kiwi, bananas, peanuts, milk products, soy, and all preservatives.
+If I eat any of these foods I develop flu-like symptoms and an excruciating migraine.
 Through the years I have kept food diaries to help me figure out what I can eat and what I should avoid.
-If I eat the wrong foods, I always pay the price.
-I attempt to eat healthy by baking my own breads, cakes, cookies, etc… I know exactly what ingredients go into my recipes so I know they are overall, ‘non-contaminated’.
+If I eat the wrong foods, I always pay a price.
+I attempt to eat healthy by baking my own bread, cakes, cookies, etc… I know exactly what ingredients go into my recipes so I know they are overall, ‘non-contaminated’.

 I would encourage anyone reading this to listen to what your body is telling you.
 You know your body better than anyone, so listen to your instincts and do your own research.
-Sometimes symptoms can be caused simply from a food allergy, or intolerance, and more and more people are becoming gluten intolerant.
+Sometimes symptoms can be caused simply by a food allergy, or intolerance.
 Keep a food diary for several months and you may be surprised to discover that you feel better if you eliminate a few things from your diet.
 It’s at least worth a try.